The enhanced visibility equipment is grouped into three types based on the foreseeable conditions of use:

-Equipment worn by users where the risk of not being seen exists only at daylight conditions.
-Thisequipment uses only the fluorescent material as enhanced visibility component.
+Equipment is worn by users where the risk of not being seen exists only in daylight conditions.
+This equipment uses only the fluorescent material as an enhanced visibility component.

 – Type B

-Equipment worn by users where risk of not being seen exists only at dark conditions.
-Thisequipment uses only the retroreflective material as enhanced visibility component.
+Equipment is worn by users where the risk of not being seen exists only in dark conditions.
+This equipment uses only the retroreflective material as an enhanced visibility component.

-Equipment worn by users where risk of not being seen exists during daylight, twilight and darkconditions.
-This equipment uses the fluorescent as well as the retroreflective and/or combinedperformance materials as enhanced visibility components.
+Equipment is worn by users where the risk of not being seen exists during daylight, twilight, and dark conditions.
+This equipment uses fluorescent as well as retroreflective and/or combined performance materials as enhanced visibility components.